 Funded by the Institute of Museum and Library Services (IMLS), the

-title) is a web application being developed to aid collection managers in museums, archives, and
+web application being developed to aid collection managers in museums, archives, and special

-special collections in their efforts to assign preservation priority and definition of need to
+collections in their efforts to assign preservation priority and definition of need to their

-their photographic, loose paper, and book media holdings.
-This program will also integrate
+photographic, loose paper, and book media holdings.
+This program will also integrate and

 Planning for an Energy Efficient and Sustainable HVAC System at the University of Illinois,